When choosing a best fiber laser engraver for small business, power is more than just a technical specification.

-While technically true, business is about more than what’s possible—it’s about efficiency.
+While technically true, business is about more than what’s possible.
+It’s about efficiency.

 The real question when selecting the best portable laser engraver for metal is: